shichao2023/personal-website/content/publication/conference-paper3/index.md

 ---
-title: "Opportunistic Intermittent Control with Safety Guarantees for Autonomous Systems"
+title: "One for Many: Transfer Learning for Building HVAC Control"
 authors:
 - Wang Lixu
 - Shichao Xu